ebi-byte/kt/README.md

-## knowledge training
+## EBI Modeling Team - Stats/ML KT

-A repo for creating the knowledge base for the ebi team
+A repo for creating the knowledge base for the EBI team

 ## Pre-requisites
 ....